rbn {bnlearn} R Documentation

 Arguments

 a boolean value.
-If TRUE a lot of debugging output is printed; otherwise the function is
+If TRUE, a lot of debugging output is printed.
+Otherwise, the function is completely silent.

 Value

-A data frame with the same structure (column names and data types) of the data parameter.
+A data frame with the same structure as the data originally used to fit the parameters of the Bayesian network.

 Author(s)